-Investing cash outflows during the years ended December 31, 2016, 2015 and 2014 were \$2.4 billion, \$3.0 billion and \$2.7 billion respectively, and were primarily used to fund the construction costs for Trains 1 through 5 of the Liquefaction Project.
+Investing cash outflows during the years ended December 31, 2017, 2016 and 2015 were \$1.3 billion, \$2.4 billion and \$3.0 billion, respectively, and were primarily used to fund the construction costs for Trains 1 through 5 of the Liquefaction Project.
 These costs are capitalized as construction-in-process until achievement of substantial completion.
-Additionally, during the years ended December 31, 2016, 2015 and 2014 we used \$38.3 million, \$62.4 million and \$38.9 million, respectively, primarily to pay a municipal water district for water system enhancements that will increase potable water supply to the Sabine Pass LNG terminal and payments made pursuant to the information technology services agreement for capital assets purchased on our behalf.
+Additionally, during the years ended December 31, 2016 and 2015, we used \$38 million and \$62 million, respectively, primarily for payments to a municipal water district for water system enhancements that will increase potable water supply to the Sabine Pass LNG terminal and payments made pursuant to the information technology services agreement for capital assets purchased on our behalf.